Terms and Conditions

 4.2.5 Continued access to the membership following updates or changes constitutes acceptance of those changes.

 4.2.6 The Client agrees to engage respectfully and constructively within community spaces.
-The Business reserves the right to remove any member for behavior that violates the Community Guidelines (provided separately), including but not limited to harassment, bullying, abusive behavior, or breach of confidentiality.
+The Business reserves the right to remove any member for behaviour that violates the Community Guidelines (provided separately), including but not limited to harassment, bullying, abusive behaviour, or breach of confidentiality.
 Members will receive one written warning for minor breaches.
 Serious or repeated breaches may result in immediate removal without refund.

 4.2.8 Members may cancel at any time after the initial commitment period by providing 14 days' written notice via email.
 Access will continue until the end of the current billing period.
 No pro-rata refunds are provided for partial months.

-4.3.2 The Client is responsible for requesting, scheduling, prioritizing, and approving work within the applicable service period.
+4.3.2 The Client is responsible for requesting, scheduling, prioritising, and approving work within the applicable service period.

-4.3.3 Flex packs expire 8 weeks from the date of purchase.
+4.3.3 Hourly bundles of work expire a set period from the date of purchase, as detailed within the scope document or invoice.
 Unused hours at expiry are forfeited and will not be refunded, credited, or rolled over.
 This applies regardless of workload, holidays, illness, competing priorities, or failure to schedule sessions.

-4.3.4 The Business may, at its sole and absolute discretion, grant extensions in exceptional circumstances such as serious illness or emergency, provided the Client provides written notice and supporting documentation before the expiry date.
+4.3.4 The Business may, at its sole and absolute discretion, grant extensions in exceptional circumstances such as serious illness or emergency.

 4.3.6 The Business will nominate primary communication channels (ie HealthTech.Systems, email, project management software).
 Requests made outside these agreed channels may not be actioned or may experience delays.